 Sinical Magazine: What do you think makes a model stand out from others?

-Sinical Magazine: What is the most interesting or amusing thing that has happened to you as a model?
+Sinical Magazine: What is the most interesting thing that has happened to you as a model?

 Sinical Magazine: Who are some photographers you've worked with and who are some you would like to work with?